Nilpotent subspaces and nilpotent orbits: Posets of -stable nilpotent subspaces

 \section{Posets of $B$-stable nilpotent subspaces}

 Let $\cI(\be)$ denote the set of all $B$-stable subspaces (=$\be$-ideals) of $\ut$ (also called {\it ad-nilpotent ideals}).
-It is a finite poset w.r.t. inclusion, and there is a rich combinatorial theory related to $\cI(\be)$ that we do not touch upon here, see~\cite{cp1, cp2}.
+It is a finite poset with respect to inclusion, and there is a rich combinatorial theory related to $\cI(\be)$ that we do not touch upon here, see~\cite{cp1, cp2}.
 Any $\ce\in\cI(\be)$ is a sum of root spaces, and we write $\Delta(\ce)$ for the respective set of positive roots.
 That is, $\gamma\in\Delta(\ce)$ if and only if $\g^\gamma\subset\ce$.
 A usual partial order `$\curle$' in $\Delta^+$ is defined by the condition that $\gamma\curle \mu$ if and only if $\mu-\gamma$ is a nonnegative linear combination of simple roots.
-Then $\Delta(\ce)$ is an upper ideal of $(\Delta^+, \curle)$, and therefore it is fully determined by its subset of minimal elements w.r.t. `$\curle$'.
+Then $\Delta(\ce)$ is an upper ideal of $(\Delta^+, \curle)$, and therefore it is fully determined by its subset of minimal elements with respect to `$\curle$'.